We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Clear — Never confusing

 In training, every skill taught has a natural counterpart.
 When you teach your dog to sit, you also teach them to lie down.
 When you teach them to go, you teach them to stop.
-This balance creates clarity and helps your dog understand expectations fully.
+This balance creates clarity and helps your dog fully understand the expectations.

 Think of it like two sides of the same coin — each behavior supports and strengthens the other.
 This balanced approach prevents confusion and builds a well-rounded, obedient dog.